giordano/Cuba.jl/docs/index.rst

 .. math:: \boldsymbol{f}(x,y,z) = \left(\sin(x)\cos(y)\exp(z), \,\exp(-(x^2 + y^2 +
 	  z^2)), \,\frac{1}{1 - xyz}\right)

-This is the Julia script you can use to compute the above integral
+In this case it is more convenient to write a simple Julia script to compute the above integral

 .. code-block:: julia